kassu/kassutronics/documentation/Quantizer/Programming using an Arduino Uno.md

 | MOSI        | MOSI          |
 | 5V          | 5V3           |

 So, the quantizer RST pin connects to digital pin 10 on the Arduino, and all other pins on the ISCP header connect one-to-one between the two boards.
-See also the picture below:
+In the picture below the boards are rotated such that the ISCP headers have pin 1 (MISO) in the top-right corner on both boards.
+On the Quantizer there is a silkscreen label with the pinout.

 ![Arduino ISP connection](ArduinoISPConnection.jpg)